Yandex Cloud

 If you want to restrict access to resource content using an IP address access policy, use the following parameters:

 You can only provide one IP address in the --acl-excepted-values parameter.
-To provide more addresses, set the --acl-excepted-values parameter multiple times.
+To provide multiple addresses, set the --acl-excepted-values parameter for each address.

 • --policy-type: Policy type.
-The possible values include:
+The possible values are as follows:

-• allow: Allowing policy.
+• allow: ALLOW policy.
 Access to the resource content will be allowed for any IP addresses other than those specified in the --acl-excepted-values parameter.

-• deny: Blocking policy.
+• deny: DENY policy.
 Access to the resource content will be denied for any IP addresses other than those specified in the --acl-excepted-values parameter.

 For more information about the yc cdn resource create command, see the CLI reference.